wikimedia/analytics-refinery/oozie/mediawiki/history/reduced/mediawiki-stats-druid.md

 * new articles
-  * Formula: page-create - page-delete + page-restore
+  * Formula: Count page-create events (by construction no deleted pages)
   * Filters: project, page-type